 Organisations taking part will learn to be ambitious and forward-thinking, and how to deliver exciting new projects.
 The programme provides the following:

 - help for organisations to prepare for and build sustainability

 - funding up to £10,000 to help shape and launch business ideas

 Heritage Trade Up

 The School for Social Entrepreneurs (SSE) is working with the Heritage Trust Network and the Architectural Heritage Fund to deliver the Heritage Trade Up programme.

-The programme will support leaders of up to 52 heritage organisations to develop and strengthen their entrepreneurialism.
+The programme is supporting leaders of heritage organisations to develop and strengthen their entrepreneurialism.
 It aims to equip organisations with the skills and networks needed to be more innovative, increase traded income and financial resilience, and to create positive change within their organisations and communities.

 SSE will support organisations to bring heritage to a wider audience, so the sector is better equipped to build a more connected and inclusive society.

 To deliver this programme, SSE is working in partnership with a steering group comprised of a diverse range of leaders and influencers from across the heritage sector.
 The steering group is helping to shape the programme’s vision and learning offer, to ensure it is ambitious and targeted to the needs of the sector.

 - 8 days of peer-based learning between October 2021 and June 2022